marcelmazon/rosicrucian-literature/en/books/the-rosicrucian-mysteries.md

 Probably there is no form of torture more commonly inflicted upon the dying than that which is caused by administering stimulants.
 Such potions have the effect of drawing a departing Spirit into its body with the force of a catapult, to remain and to suffer for some time longer.
 Investigators of conditions beyond have heard many complaints of such treatment.
 When it is seen that death must inevitably ensue, let not selfish desire to keep a departing Spirit a little longer prompt us to inflict such tortures upon them.
 The death chamber should be a place of the utmost quiet, a place of peace and of prayer, for at that time, and for three and one-half days after the last breath, the Spirit is passing through a Gethsemane and needs all the assistance that can be given.
 The value of the life that has just been passed depends greatly upon conditions which then prevail about the body; yes, even the conditions of its future life are influenced by our attitude during that time, so that if ever we were our brother's keeper in life, we are a thousand times more so at death.

-[112]

 Post-mortem examinations, embalming, and cremation during the period mentioned, not only disturb the passing Spirit mentally, but are even productive of a certain amount of pain, there still being a slight connection with the discarded vehicle.
 If sanitary laws require us to prevent decomposition while thus keeping the body for cremation, it may be packed in ice till the three and one-half days have passed.
 After that time the Spirit will not suffer, no matter what happens to the body.

-THE PANORAMA OF A PAST LIFE
+#### <h4 id="the-panorama-of-a-past-life">THE PANORAMA OF A PAST LIFE</h4>

 No matter how long we may keep the Spirit from passing out, however, at last there will come a time when no stimulant can hold it and the last breath is drawn.
 Then the silver cord of which the Bible speaks, and which holds the higher and the lower vehicles together, snaps in the heart and causes that organ to stop.
 That rupture releases the vital body, and it, with the desire body and mind, floats above the visible body for from one to three and one-half days, while the Spirit is engaged in reviewing the past life, an exceedingly important part of its post-mortem experience.
 Upon that review depends its whole existence from death to a new birth.

 The question may arise in the student's mind: "How can we review our past life from the cradle to the grave, when we do not even remember what we did a month ago?
 To form a proper basis for our future life, this record ought to be very accurate, but even the best memory is faulty."
 When we understand the difference between the conscious and subconscious memory and the manner in which the latter operates, the difficulty vanishes.
 This difference and the manner in which the subconscious memory keeps an accurate record of our life experiences may be best understood by an illustration, as follows: When we go into a field and view the surrounding landscape, vibrations in the ether carry to us a picture of everything within the range of our vision.
 It is as sad as it is true, however, that "we have eyes and see not," as the Saviour said.
 These vibrations impinge upon the retina of our eyes, even to the very smallest details, but they usually do not penetrate to our consciousness, and therefore are not remembered.
 Even the most powerful impressions fade in the course of time, so that we cannot call them back at will when they are stored in our conscious memory.

 When a photographer goes afield with his camera, the results which he obtains are different.
 The ether vibrations emanating from all things upon which his camera is focused, transmit to the sensitive plate an impression of the landscape, true to the minutest detail; and, mark this well, this true and accurate picture is in no wise dependent upon whether the photographer is observant or not.
 It will remain upon the plate and may be reproduced under proper conditions.
 Such is the subconscious memory, and it is generated automatically by each of us during every moment of time, independently of our volition, in the following manner.

-[114]

 From the first breath which we draw after birth to our last dying gasp we inspire air which is charged with pictures of our surroundings, and the same ether which carries that picture to the retina of our eye is inhaled into our lungs where it enters the blood.
 Thus it reaches the heart in due time.
 In the left ventricle of that organ, near the apex, there is one little atom which is particularly sensitized and which remains in the body all through life.
 It differs in this respect from all other atoms which come and go, for it is the particular property of God,and of a certain Spirit.
 This atom may be called the book of the Recording Angel, for as the blood passes through the heart, cycle after cycle, the pictures of our good and evil acts are inscribed thereon to the minutest detail.
 This record may be called the subconscious memory.
 It forms the basis of our future life when reproduced as a panorama just subsequent to death.
 By removal of the seed atom--which corresponds to the sensitized plate in a camera--the reflecting ether of the vital body serves as a focus, and as the life unrolls slowly, backwards, from death to birth the pictures thereof are etched into the desire body, which will be our vehicle during our sojourn in Purgatory and the First Heaven where evil is eradicated and good assimilated, so that in a future life the former may serve as conscience to withhold the man from repeating mistakes of the past, and the latter will spur him to greater good.

 A phenomenon similar to the panorama of life usually takes place where a person is drowning.
 People who have been resuscitated speak of having seen their whole life in a flash.
-That is because under such conditions the vital
+That is because under such conditions the vital body also leaves the dense body.

-[115]

-body also leaves the dense body.
 Of course there is no rupture of the silver cord, or life could not be restored.
 Unconsciousness follows quickly in drowning, while in the usual post-mortem review the consciousness continues until the vital body collapses in the same manner that it does when we go to sleep.
 Then consciousness ceases for a while and the panorama is terminated.
 Therefore also the time occupied by the panorama varies with different persons, according to whether the vital body was strong and healthy, or had become thin and emaciated by protracted illness.
 The longer the time spent in review, and the more quiet and peaceful the surroundings, the deeper will be the etching which is made in the desire body.
 As already said, that has a most important and far-reaching effect, for then the sufferings which the Spirit will realize in Purgatory on account of bad habits and misdeeds will be much keener than if there is only a slight impression, and in a future life the still small voice of conscience will warn much more insistently against mistakes which caused sufferings in the past.

 When conditions are such at the time of death that the Spirit is disturbed by outside conditions, as for instance the din and turmoil of a battle, the harrowing conditions of an accident, or the hysterical wailings of relatives, the distraction prevents it from realizing an appropriate depth in the etching upon the desire body.
 Consequently its post-mortem existence becomes vague and insipid; the Spirit does not harvest the fruits of experience as it should have done had it passed out of the body in peace and under normal conditions.
 It would therefore lack incentive to do good in a future life, and miss the warning against evil which a deep etching of the panorama of life would have given.
 Thus its growth would be retarded in a very marked degree, but the beneficent Powers in charge of evolution take certain steps to compensate for our ignorant treatment of the dying and other untoward circumstances mentioned.
 What these steps are, we shall discuss when considering the life of children in heaven; for the present let it be sufficient to say that in God's kingdom every evil is always transmuted to a greater good, though the process may not be at once apparent.

-PURGATORY
+#### <h4 id="purgatory">PURGATORY</h4>

 During life the collapse of the vital body at night terminates our view of the world about us, and causes us to lose ourselves in the unconsciousness of sleep.
 When the vital body collapses just subsequent to death, and the panorama of life is terminated, we also lose consciousness for a time which varies according to the individual.
 A darkness seems to fall upon the Spirit; then after a while it wakes up and begins dimly to perceive the light of the other world, but is only gradually accustomed to the altered conditions.
 It is an experience similar to that which we have when coming out of a darkened room into sunlight, which blinds us by its brilliancy, until the pupils of our eyes have contracted so that they admit a quantity of light bearable to our organism.

-[117]

 If under such a condition we turn momentarily from the bright sunlight and look back into the darkened room, objects there will be much plainer to our vision than things outside which are illumined by the powerful rays of the Sun.
 So it is also with the Spirit; when it has first been released from the body it perceives sights, scenes, and sounds of the material world which it has just left much more readily than it observes the sights of the world it is entering.
 Wordsworth in his Ode To Immortality noted a similar condition in the case of newborn children, who are all clairvoyant and much more awake to the spiritual world than to this present plane of existence.
 Some lose the spiritual sight very early, others retain it for a number of years, and a few keep it all through life, but as the birth of a child is a death in the spiritual world and it retains the spiritual sight for a time, so also death here is a birth upon the spiritual plane, and the newly dead retain a consciousness of this world for some time subsequent to demise.